Minot Post-Conviction Attorneys

 Because convictions can have different outcomes, it is vital that you know your legal options and what you can and cannot do.
 Even if fines have been paid and jail time served, there can still be lingering issues.

 You may have a warrant placed against you.
 In the case where your crime was committed against another, they may take a restraining order out against you.
 This can severely limit your freedom, including where you can live and the jobs you are able to take.
-However, know that you have options and our Minot criminal defense attorney can help.
+However, know that you have options and our Minot post-conviction attorney can help.

 What is Probation?